What is a Jersey Barrier and how does it work?Article published on Feb 02, 2022

-First, we'll discuss the basic jersey barrier features which make it useful for lane division and construction safety.
+First, we'll discuss the basic jersey barrier features that make it useful for lane division and construction safety.

 As you might assume, the concrete jersey barriers are more commonly used for permanent lane-division where as the plastic jersey barriers are more popular for highway construction sites, keeping these teams safe.

-If you put a simple wall between the lanes of traffic however, with a simple the drifting vehicle would likely crumple, flip, or both.
-This could also cause a great amount of damage, not only to the vehicle itself, but others sharing the road.
+If you put a simple wall between the lanes of traffic, however, the drifting vehicle would likely crumple, flip, or both.
+This could also cause a great amount of damage, not only to the vehicle itself but also to others sharing the road.

-This explains the use of the first slope, but what is the purpose of the second, more steep slope?
+This explains the use of the first slope, but what is the purpose of the second, steeper slope?

 While the first angle allows the oncoming tire to ride upward until the driver gains control, the second slope is useful when the oncoming car has a sharper angle of approach.
 In a case like this, the upper slope allows the bumper to lift the vehicle until the tire can connect with the lower slope and ride upward until the driver regains control and redirects the car.
 This lifting effect also reduces the high amount of friction between the tire and the pavement.
 High friction can make the car behave erratically, so reducing this is important in minimizing harm.